burnoutband/kubernetes-training/docs/day3/01_kubelet.md

     ```
     systemctl status kubelet
     ```
-    The status should be `active(running)`
+    The status should be `active(running)`.

 1. Check the kubelet startup parameters

-    Save output of the previous commend to a file
+    Save output of the previous commend to a file.
     ```
     systemctl status kubelet > /tmp/kubelet-params
     ```